ytopt-team/ytopt/README.md

 ```
 # Autotuning problem definition

-1. An example of hyperparameter search for the nerual network on mnist is given in /Benchmark/DL/mnist/problem.py
+1. An example for hyperparameter search of the nerual network on mnist is given in [Benchmark/DL/mnist/problem.py](https://github.com/ytopt-team/ytopt/blob/master/Benchmarks/DL/mnist/problem.py).

 The problem.py file defines the search space:
 ```